sebastian-ziegler/markdown-cv/index.md

 ```
 _Data engineer and Senior Software Engineer_<br><br>

 Part of the internal datalake of Mendix.
 Creating pipelines, ingesting data, pre-processing, and cataloging data for its future usage.
-Some development for internal tools using typescript, scala, and python.
+Some development for internal tools using Typescript, Scala, Spark and Python.

 ### **Mendix** `November 2019 - May 2021`
 ```